Frequently Asked Questions

 Some classes in some programmes have mandatory attendance, but this varies.
 To find out more, please contact your Faculty Information Centre.

 When can I register for the semester?

-Studentweb opens for Semester registrations from Monday week 25 for registration for the autumn semester and Monday week 50 for registration for the spring semester.
+Studentweb opens for Semester registrations in week 25 for registration for the autumn semester and in week 50 for registration for the spring semester.

 When is the semester registration deadline?

 The deadline to register for the semester, ie. confirm the education plan, sign up for exams and classes on Studentweb and pay the semester fee (if applicable), is 1 September in the autumn semester and 1 February in the spring semester.